 Each week we present the children with new stories, songs, books, and activities.
 We provide age and developmentally appropriate activities that encompass all aspects of early childhood education.
 We extend and enrich the children’s play so the projects and activities can change during the week depending on the children’s interest and direction they take.

-We plan a balance of child directed and teacher directed activities and are committed to giving children the social/emotional (self-esteem, independence, self help skills, separation), cognitive (art, language development, math, cooking, science) and physical (building, large and small motor) skills they need.
+We plan a balance of child directed and teacher directed activities and are committed to giving children the social/emotional (self-esteem, independence, self-help skills, separation), cognitive (art, language development, math, cooking, science) and physical (building, large and small motor) skills they need.
 Teachers use a variety of learning approaches to meet each child’s individual needs to develop the whole child.
 Teachers are committed to giving the child opportunities to learn the skills they need to be successful in life.

-We are aware of new research concerning all aspects of child development so we can implement new ways to teach children.
+We are aware of new research concerning all aspects of child development so we can implement new ways to instruct children.
 Children already know so much!
 This kind of curriculum encourages teachers to focus on the child’s development and to build on the child’s existing strengths.
 Our main focus is the serious work children do through play, and we work on cognitive skills that are to be mastered before kindergarten.
 We focus on the child’s interest to guide us.
 If the child shows an interest in a concept or activity, we have the materials to help that child achieve his/her goals.

 We use Creative Curriculum and Teaching Strategies Gold for assessments.
 This helps us teach intentionally and see what goals and objectives the children are meeting so we can set individual and group learning goals.